PixelPolo/JavaTangram/README.md

         I created 2 constructors :
             - One with (Color & List<? extends Shape>.
-                In this case, the group center ic computed by the mean of each shapes from the List.
+                In this case, the group center is computed by the mean of each shapes from the List.
                 This computation is made by a static method.
             - One with (Color & List<? extends Shape> & Point) In this case, the point represent the "anchor" of the Group.